SpaceBarLabs/blog.spacebarlabs.com/_posts/2025-03-14-Good-Morning-BridgeIt.md

     </div>
 </div>

-Hi everyone!

-We've been heads down working on making BridgeIt even better for our growing community, and today we're excited to share some meaningful improvements we've made.
+We're pretty happy with how it turned out, and we hope you like it too!
+We think it captures the spirit of bridging cultures and the journey we're on together.

 ## Introducing Good Morning Messages! 🌅

-The biggest news is the launch of our Good Morning Messages feature for users in immersion mode.
+The biggest news is the launch of our Good Morning Messages feature for users in immersive mode.
 This is something we're particularly excited about because it helps create those small, daily moments of language practice that really add up over time.

 Every morning, BridgeIt will greet you in your target language, helping you start your day with a touch of immersion.
 Here's how it looks: